trans-travel/trans-travel/us/co.md

  * Drag performance and cross-dressing is legal in Colorado.
  * Drag shows in Colorado, particularly G-rated shows open to all ages, have been the target of armed protests, intimidation, and threats.
-In general, law enforcement has sided with the protesters, citing freedom of speech and Colorado's open carry laws, and do not generally enforce laws against implied violent threats and intimidation.
+In general, law enforcement has sided with the extremists, citing freedom of speech and Colorado's open carry laws, and do not generally enforce laws against implied violent threats and intimidation.